symfony/symfony-docs/key-management.rst

 ``EnvelopeDecrypterInterface``, and feeds the plaintext to the parent type's ``convertToPHPValue()``.

+The column is always declared as an unbounded blob, and a ``length`` on the mapping is ignored on purpose: an envelope is a hundred bytes or so larger than the value it holds, and a bounded column sized after the plaintext truncates it.
+On MySQL and MariaDB outside strict mode that truncation is a warning rather than an error, and it leaves a row that no longer decrypts.

 .. warning::

     The registration must happen before the first query, on every request.